 8. Dive or Snorkel in Barracuda Lake

 Next door to Kayangan Lake is another ultra-clear lake named Barracuda Lake.
-For a quieter experience than the more popular Kayangan Lake the head over to Barracuda.
+For a quieter experience than the more popular Kayangan Lake, then head over to Barracuda.
 In addition to the fewer crowds, this lake also has some interesting features like thermoclines and underwater mountains.
 This lake is just as clear if not clearer than Kayangan Lake and is less visited.

 9. Snorkel the Lusong Gunboat

 One particular shipwreck is so shallow you can actually snorkel it.
 The Lusong Gunboat is situated just below the surface.
-After over 70 years it has become part of the environment and corals are growing on it are fun swimming around it.
+After over 70 years, it has become part of the environment, and corals are growing on it.
+It is fun swimming around it.

 10. Hike Mt.Tapyas

 If you are looking for some adventure that doesn’t involve a boat, then do the climb to the top of Mt.
 Tapyas.
 While probably not technically a mountain, the view from the top is worth the hike up.
 Here you’ll be rewarded with views of Coron town and Coron Island in the distance.

 Best Restaurants in Coron Palawan

-There wasn’t a lot of choices, especially for western food.
-If Filipino food isn’t your thing you will be limited.
-By far the best western options we found were at Corto Del Mar hotel, with pizzas, pasta, and burgers along with Filipino options.
+There weren’t a lot of choices, especially for Western food.
+If Filipino food isn’t your thing, you will be limited.
+By far, the best Western options we found were at the Corto Del Mar hotel, with pizzas, pasta, and burgers, along with Filipino options.
 We didn’t have a bad meal here.

 Try the Sisig – If you like Sisig, try it at Lolo Nonoy’s cooking station.
 It is one of the best I have had in the Philippines.
 The garlic rice is good too, and beer is always 40P.

 Corto del mar hotel – Good thin-crust pizza and some of the cheapest happy hour beer in town at 35P from 5-8 pm.
 Sunday pizza and a beer for 200P is a good deal.